simonmichael/hledger/hledger/hledger.m4.md

 ## Constructing command lines

-hledger has an extensive and powerful command line interface.
-We strive to keep it simple and ergonomic, but you may run into one of the confusing real world details [OPTIONS](#options).
+hledger has a flexible command line interface.
-If that happens, here are some tips that may help:
+We strive to keep it simple and ergonomic, but if you run into one of the sharp edges described in [OPTIONS](#options), here are some tips that might help:

-- command-specific options must go after the command (it's fine to put all options there) (`hledger CMD OPTS ARGS`)
+- command-specific options must go after the command (it's fine to put common options there too: `hledger CMD OPTS ARGS`)
 - running add-on executables directly simplifies command line parsing (`hledger-ui OPTS ARGS`)
 - enclose "problematic" args in single quotes
 - if needed, also add a backslash to hide regular expression metacharacters from the shell
-- to see how a misbehaving command is being parsed, add `--debug=2`.
+- to see how a misbehaving command line is being parsed, add `--debug=2`.

 ## Starting a journal file